ianalderman/chaostoolkit-azure-demo/experiments/webApps/README.md

 ### Experiment 3 ###
 In our second experiment we will stop the Web App running in both Regions 1 & 2 and confirm that the website behind Traffic Manager is no longer available.
 Execute the command below to run the experiment: `chaos run Experiment3.json`

+*N.B.
+This experiment should fail - we have taken both regions offline*